 Hawaii's Volcanic Eruption Draws Scientific Interest

-The images from the volcanic eruption on Hawaii's Big Island are breathtaking.
+The images from the eruption of Kilauea in Hawaii are breathtaking.
 Lava is gushing from cracks in the earth, blasting — at times — more than 200 feet in the air.
 Vog — volcanic fog — from the volcano is drifting as far as Guam.

-For those living in the southeast corner of the big island, the eruption is devastating.
-But it's also presenting an incredible opportunity for scientists, looking to better understand the world usually beneath our feet.
+For those living in the southeast corner of the Big Island, the eruption is devastating.
+But it's also presenting an incredible opportunity for scientists looking to better understand the world usually beneath our feet.

 Every day, night and minute since this major eruption started, scientists have been tracking its progress.
-Drones buzz over the rivers of lava, blinking red and green at night against the creamsicle glow on the rising smoke.
+Drones buzz over the rivers of lava, blinking red and green at night against the creamsicle glow of the rising smoke.
 Sensors and monitors record every earthquake and eruption.
 And teams of volcanologists are out on foot 24 hours a day recording gas levels, lava speeds, fountain heights and whatever other data they can get.

 Economy